busterjs/buster-docs/developer/windows.rst

 Contextify is possible to set up for Windows with pre-built binaries, but not with npm.

-The Faye issue is being solved in August's `rewrite of buster-captureps-server
+The Faye issue is being solved in August's `rewrite of buster-capture-server
 <https://github.com/busterjs/buster-capture-server/tree/0.5.0>`_, which depends
 on Faye 0.8, which does not have the redis dependency.